CareFirst COVID-19 Response and Relief Request For Proposal

 Funds to Support Community Organizations Addressing Critical Needs Arising From COVID-19

 In a collaborative effort, CareFirst engaged more than 60 organizations to understand the most critical needs arising from COVID-19.
-During this process, CareFirst enlisted insight from representatives of Federally Qualified Health Centers, hospitals, direct service organizations, community and private foundations, corporate funders, and more.
+During this process, CareFirst enlisted insights from representatives of Federally Qualified Health Centers, hospitals, direct service organizations, community and private foundations, corporate funders, and more.
 As a result, CareFirst has earmarked an initial investment of $2 million to aid the immediate health, social and economic needs of our communities.
-CareFirst will do this through two rounds of funding.
-In this first round of funding, CareFirst supported 49 nonprofits providing relief to communities’ health and social needs will be addressed.
-In the second round of funding, CareFirst will support nonprofits providing relief to communities’ social and economic needs.
+In the first round of funding, CareFirst supported 49 nonprofits providing relief to communities’ health and social needs during the outbreak and recovery phases.
+In this second round of funding, CareFirst will support nonprofits providing relief to communities’ social and economic needs.
 Only selected organizations will be invited to apply.

 CareFirst’s investments in social needs may include, but are not limited to, initiatives that:

 - Minimize food insecurity, especially among school-aged children, their families, and seniors

 - Ensure individuals with greater health risks can quarantine in place by providing pharmacy and medication assistance, transportation, and meals, including medically tailored meals

 - Provide assistance and counseling to individuals in industries impacted by limited and lost wages (i.e. housing counseling, eviction prevention)

 - Address mental health issues in special populations and communities that are disproportionately impacted